History of Use

 In the early history of wine making, ceramic vessels were solely used for the storage and transportation of wine.
 Because wood can fall subject to nature and time, tracing the history of using barrels in wine making has proven to be difficult.
 In ancient Mesopotamia barrels made from palm wood were used to transport wine along the Euphrates River.
 Specific properties of palm wood caused it to be a difficult material to bend and fashion into barrels.
 As a result wine merchants from different regions began experimenting with different wood styles.

 Historians have been able to detect that oak has been present in wine making for at least 2 millennia.
 Ancient records show that oak first came into use, on a widespread basis, during the Roman Empire.
 Over time, wine makers found, that along with being great for storage and transportation, the oak barrels also imparted beneficial properties that helped to improve the wine.
 In some cases the barrels made the wine lighter and better tasting.
-In the United States, during the 1960s and 1970s, Robert Mondavi helped to expand others’ knowledge about the different types of oak and barrel styles.
+In southeastern Europe, the indigenous oak of that region was, and continues to be, used in making barrels.

 Source of Oak

 Hungarian Oak (aka Italian Oak) is the indigenous oak species in the area of Southeastern Europe.
 Italy, the Balkans, Romania, Turkey and Hungary are where Hungarian oak can be found growing in varying degrees.
 The epicenter of the growing area is found in the Balkans and, despite the English translation, is not widely found in Hungary.
 As a result, some of the most prized oak barrels for wine making are those made from wood found in the Tokaj-Zemplén Forest in Hungary.
 (They are also prized because of the success of Hungarian wines in International competitions.)